This post may contain affiliate links. Please read our disclosure policy.

 Can I make these muffins using frozen bananas?

-Can I use some regular milk with lemon juice in place of buttermilk?
+Can I use regular milk with lemon juice in place of buttermilk?

 Why did my muffins stick to the pan?